This blog may contain affiliate links. Read our disclosure policy for more info.

 10. Drink coffee at Jack Rabbit

 Situated at the Northern end of the lake on Neil Anderson Way is another favorite of mine called Jack Rabbit.
-At the cafe, there’s a large outdoor patio to enjoy views of the lake.
+At the café, there’s a large outdoor patio to enjoy views of the lake.
 Serving up excellent coffee, a yummy breakfast, and lunch menu as well as smaller items from the cabinet.
 I love their tasty pies!

 11. Hike Mount John Summit

 The second route, and my favorite, is the Mount John Track via Lakeshore Track.
 This is a looped track that can be done either clockwise or anti-clockwise.
-I personally prefer to start with the short track to the summit up to Mount John and then return via the lakeshore track (which is well signposted at the top).
+I personally prefer to start with the short track to the summit of Mount John and then return via the lakeshore track (which is well signposted at the top).
 This will take about 3 hours but offers much better views.

 Once you reach the top, you will be treated to 360-degree views of the Mackenzie Basin and Lake Tekapo.
 You will also find the popular Astro Cafe, a viewing platform, and the Mount John Star Gazing Observatory at the summit.

-13. Dinner and sunset drinks at Dark Sky Diner
+12. Dinner and sunset drinks at Dark Sky Diner

 Located at the Dark Sky Project on Motuariki Lane, this is the perfect place to sit back, relax, and enjoy the breathtaking lakeside views.
-It opens from 4 pm on Thursday and 12 pm on the weekends and has an excellent food menu serving up everything from toasties to fajitas to cheese boards.
+It opens from 3 pm to 9 pm from Thursday to Monday and has an excellent food menu serving up everything from toasties to fajitas to cheese boards.

-If you head there after you you can also view the stars from the comfort of a heated building.
+If you head there after sunset, you can also view the stars from the comfort of a heated building.
 In winter, this will certainly save your fingers and toes from Lake Tekapo’s cold weather.

-14. Walk the Peninsula Walkway
+13. Walk the Peninsula Walkway